Stability-AI/ModelSpec/README.md

 ## Notice

-This model metadata standard is published by Stability.AI freely to the public in the interest of creating a shared standard format for the benefit of the community as a whole.
+This model metadata standard is published by Stability AI freely to the public in the interest of creating a shared standard format for the benefit of the community as a whole.